AbeKalovsky/AbeKalovsky/README.md

 <h3 align="center">A passionate backend developer from South Dakota</h3>
 <img src= https://i.pinimg.com/originals/d7/ba/1c/d7ba1c73c817108fdb8e9532b4934337.jpg width="1000" hieght="250"/>

-<h4 align="center">As the process of innovation in new technologies has expediated, the world has become far more connected.
-Getting to know someone that lives accross the world, which was once almost an impossibility, is now commonplace.
-In the end, the more I grow to understand these new technologies, the better connected I can become with other people and broaden my understanding of others.
-That connection and greater understanding of the world is why I want to be a Software Engineer.</h4>
+<h4 align="center">I'm a developer from South Dakota.
+I hope to move out to the NortWest part of the US and continue my growth as a Software Engineer.
+One of the things that has driven me to pursue this is how technology has allowed the world to become more connected.
+I'm an avid Magic the Gathering player and even just 10 years ago it was difficult to play with your friends that lived in another location.
+Technology today has now made it easy to play with someone even 1000 miles away.
+This is just one of the many ways technology has made the world more connected and I can't wait to be apart of it.</h4>

 - 🌱 I’m currently learning **Java**